 Churches across the UK are making use of the trypraying initiative.
-In many places there are several churches working together.
+In many places churches working together to give people a decent chance to hear about Jesus.

 The trypraying booklet and smart phone app is not for Christians.
 It is unapologetically for those outside the church: the irreligious and the self-respecting agnostic.
 It’s very simple for anyone to pass on to a friend or a family member with a few words of encouragement ‘trypraying for seven days and see what happens.’